 Always an earthquake before the tsunami, isn’t there?
 Looking back you think there musta been a sign, musta been a warning that change was coming.
 And maybe there was, too subtle to see.
-If I could go back in time and stay asleep that day, would things have been different?
-‘Cause the moment I woke, […]
+If I could go back and stay asleep that day, would things have been different?
+‘Cause the moment I woke, the world […]

 We were lined up facing each other, he and I. That long row of window seats on the 146.
 Sat across from him, eyeing his pantyhose.
 He sat across from me, eyeing me, eyeing his pantyhose.
 He’d been jogging, the blue shorts pulled up high.
 What does it feel like to run in nylons?
 Is […]